chenen3/yeager/README.md

 ### Routing rule

-Routing rule supports two forms:`ruleType,value,outboundTag` and `FINAL,outboundTag`.
+Routing rule specifies where the incomming request goes to.
+It supports two forms:
+- `ruleType,value,outboundTag`
+- `final,outboundTag`

-Outbound tag specified by the user, and yeager also comes with two built-in outbound tags:
+The Outbound tag is specified by config, also yeager comes with two built-in outbound tags:

-- `DIRECT` means sending traffic directly, do not pass by proxy
+- `direct` means sending traffic directly, do not pass through proxy
-- `REJECT` means rejecting traffic and close the connection
+- `reject` means rejecting traffic and close the connection

 rule example:

-- `IP-CIDR,127.0.0.1/8,DIRECT` matches if destination IP is in specified CIDR
+- `ip-cidr,127.0.0.1/8,direct` matches if destination IP is in specified CIDR
-- `DOMAIN,www.apple.com,DIRECT` matches if destination domain is the given one
+- `domain,www.apple.com,direct` matches if destination domain is the given one
-- `DOMAIN-SUFFIX,apple.com,DIRECT` matches if destination domain has the suffix, AKA subdomain name
+- `domain-suffix,apple.com,direct` matches if destination domain has the suffix, AKA subdomain name
-- `DOMAIN-KEYWORD,apple,DIRECT` matches if destination domain has the keyword
+- `domain-keyword,apple,direct` matches if destination domain has the keyword
-- `GEOSITE,cn,DIRECT` matches if destination domain is in [geosite](https://github.com/v2fly/domain-list-community/tree/master/data)
+- `geosite,cn,direct` matches if destination domain is in [geosite](https://github.com/v2fly/domain-list-community/tree/master/data)
-- `FINAL,PROXY` determine where the traffic be send to while all above rules not match.
-It must be the last rule, by default is `FINAL,DIRECT`
+- `final,proxy` determine where the traffic be send to while all above rules not match.
+It must be the last rule, by default is `final,direct`

 ### Upgrade